apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Attribute-Release.md

 The specification of `entityAttributeFormat` is optional.

-## Metadata Requested Attributes Filter
+## Metadata Requested Attributes

 This attribute release policy authorizes the release of defined attributes, based on the accompanying metadata for the service provider having requested attributes as part of its `AttributeConsumingService` element.

 ```json
 {